Ysum/ionic-midi/README.md

-# ionic-midi
+# ionic-midi-in
-Proof of concept for inputing midi notes into an ionic app
+Proof of concept for inputing midi notes into an ionic app (running on mobile device)